NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 Chromosomal Theory of Inheritance

-• Chromosome, as well as gene both, occurs in pairs.
+• Chromosome, as well as genes, occurs in pairs.
 The two alleles of a gene pair are located on the same locus on homologous chromosomes.

-• Sutton and Boveri argued that the pairing and separation of a pair of chromosomes would lead to the segregation of a pair of factors (gene) they carried.
+• Sutton and Boveri argued that the pairing and separation of a pair of chromosomes would lead to the segregation of a pair of factors (genes) they carried.

 Linkage and Recombination

-• When two genes in a Dihybrid cross were situated on the same chromosome, the proportion of parental gene combination was much higher than the non-parental type.
-Morgan attributed this due to the physical association or the linkage of the two genes and coined the linkage to describe the physical association of genes on the same chromosome.
+• When two genes in a Dihybrid cross were situated on the same chromosome, the proportion of parental gene combinations was much higher than the non-parental type.
+Morgan attributed this to the physical association or the linkage of the two genes and coined the term " linkage to describe the physical association of genes on the same chromosome.

-• In class 12 Principles of Inheritance and Variation notes you will read that the generation of non-parental gene combinations during Dihybrid cross is called recombination.
+• The generation of non-parental gene combinations during a Dihybrid cross is called recombination.
 When genes are located on the same chromosome, they are tightly linked and show very low recombination.

 Crossing over